haotran-california/rust_node_blog/js_runtime_part_1.md

 ### Preface

 This article will focus on the major V8 concepts which are involved in building a Javascript Runtime.
 Many of these concepts will be illustrated with diagrams in order to build mental models which aid in interpreting the V8 source code.
-So for now, the structure of each article is some problem statement, followed by source code which solves such problem, followed by diagrams which explain the main concepts and technical details.
+So for now, the structure of each article is some main feature, followed by source code which implements the main feature, followed by diagrams which explain the main concepts and technical details involved in implementing the main feature.
 My personal opinion is that these diagrams are easy to remember as broad concepts which encapsulate complex technical details.

 With that being said here are the concepts which we will be exploring today.